 We are talking the coldest you are going to get is 22 or 24 degrees when night falls.

 It’s a hot island… because of the carnival culture, you see how everything – our cultural events kinda shape the entire way that we work the year round and because of the fact that we are in carnival and we have these gorgoeus bikinis, it means that we spend a lot of time on aesthetics as well…because of that we like to show it off year round…

 What was challenging about doing research in the Caribbean for you?

-Also, because I went there at carnival time – we have a very relaxed culture, and we take our celebrations and quality of life very seriously. so, carnival time is party time, and it is not just an individual thing – the whole country partakes.
-So government organisations, all of our banks (Royal Bank etc), each have our carnival fetes, hospitals have their fetes.
-It’s a way to make money so we partake in the festival celebration.
-So because it was a time when everybody and EVERYBODY was partying, it was hard to get people to pin down to do interviews because they have to go to a party to go to two days from now and they’re looking for outfits …people were just absolutely too busy.
+Also, because I went there at carnival time (we have a very relaxed culture and we take our celebrations and quality of life very seriously) where carnival time is party time, no one was expressly available.
+It was difficult to get people to do interviews since they had to go to a party in two days’ time and they were out looking for outfits …people were just absolutely too busy.